-ALA is by far the most common source of omega-3 in our diet, and is found in our plant-based foods such as flax seed, walnuts & soybeans.
+ALA is by far the most common source of omega-3 in our diet.
+It is found in our plant-based foods such as flax seed, walnuts & soybeans.
 In contrast, EPA & DHA are found in fish, seaweed, and omega-3 eggs like Burnbrae Farms Naturegg Omega 3 eggs.
-While the body can convert a small amount of ALA to EPA and DHA, it is often not enough – requiring us to get EPA and DHA from food sources.
+While the body can convert a small amount of ALA to EPA and DHA – it is often not enough.
+Requiring us to get EPA and DHA from food sources.

 If you live in a land-locked city fresh fish may be hard to get access to.
 This is where omega-3 eggs come in SO handy.
 They’re the easiest and tastiest way to get your omega-3’s every day.

 Omega-3 fats from food sources are: